 There’s plenty of information floating around when it comes to saving money on air travel, so much so that it can sometimes seem overwhelming.
-For that reason, there are three things in particular you want to keep in mind when searching for cheap flights: when you book your tickets, baggage fees and saving while inside the airport.
+For that reason, there are three things, in particular, you want to keep in mind when searching for cheap flights: when you book your tickets, baggage fees, and saving while inside the airport.

 When to Book Your Ticket

-Aim for buying your ticket 54 days in advance.
+Aim for buying your ticket 54 days in advance, says Geeky Explorer.
 Studies have shown that 54 days before your departure is the time when tickets are at their lowest price.
 If you can’t hit 54 days, you can extend that to as many as 105 and as few as 21 days before your trip.
 While it’s understandable that you want to book as soon as possible to ensure you get a seat, waiting 54 days in advance gives you plenty of time to see how many seats are available and the general range of prices you can expect and not feel pressured to resort to extreme measures.

 How to Save on Baggage Fees

 Even if you manage to snag a great price on airline tickets, it can all be ruined by insane baggage fees.
 While you’re checking out ticket prices, it’s a good idea to explore baggage fees as well so you know how much your total comes to before you’re hit with sticker shock at the ticket counter.
 If you think you can fit everything you need into a carry-on bag, doing so is a good way to avoid having to pay baggage fees.
-Just make sure the bag easily slides under the seat in front of you and that it meets any weight and size limits the airline might have, otherwise, you’ll have to pay the very fees you’re trying to avoid.
+Just make sure the bag easily slides under the seat in front of you and that it meets any weight and size limits the airline might have; otherwise, you’ll have to pay the very fees you’re trying to avoid.

 You can also look into signing up for an airline-branded credit card to get free checked bags.
-Another reason to look into getting an airline-branded credit card is so you have the chance to get free flights.
+Another reason to look into getting an airline-branded credit card is, so you have the chance to get free flights.
 Just make sure you do your best to pay off your credit card balance each month.
 If you don’t, you’ll find yourself paying baggage fees in the form of interest payments.

 Save While Inside the Airport